-4.9 Zakat / Taxation
+4.9 Zakat / taxation

-Zakat / Taxation is the obligation of the unitholders and therefore, no provision for such liability is made in these financial statements.
+Zakat and tax are the obligation of the Unitholders and therefore, no provision for such liability is made in these financial statements.

-4. 10 Revenue recognition
+4.10 Revenue recognition

 Revenue is recognized to the extent that it is probable that the economic benefits will flow to the Fund and the revenue can be reliably measured, regardless of when payment is being made.
 Revenue is measured at the fair value of the consideration received, excluding discounts, taxes and rebates.